12ian34/rattata/README.md

 ## Limitations

 - one must manually find the resident advisor URL (e.g. https://ra.co/events/1432652) for the event of interest.
-Upon running the script, the user is asked for the URL which must then manually be entered.
+This can be passed as an argument to the script.
+If no argument is passed, the user is prompted to enter the URL which must then manually be entered.
 - one must manually create a Twilio account, and also have a mobile number.
 The relevant details must then be set as Environment Variables for the script to pick up.
 - if a ticket is made available via resale, only 2 text messages will be sent (at hourly intervals) after which the script will be exited and will require re-running if tickets are still desired.
-- unknown unknowns.
+- unknown unknowns...

 ## Usage

 ### Compatibility
-This worked on Arch Linux `5.4.6-arch3-1` onwards, Ubuntu `19.04`, Windows Subsystem for Linux (Ubuntu 19.04 I think) and a couple of Raspberry Pis running various versions of Raspbian and the latest (as of Feb 2021) Raspberry Pi OS Lite.
+This worked on Arch Linux `5.4.6-arch3-1` onwards, Ubuntu `19.04`, Windows Subsystem for Linux (Ubuntu 19.04 I think), a couple of Raspberry Pis running various versions of Raspbian and the latest (as of Feb 2021) Raspberry Pi OS Lite and also via Termux, locally on Android.
 Personally, I have a Raspberry Pi permanently switched on so I run the script from there, accessing it via `ssh` and running the script in a [tmux](https://wiki.archlinux.org/index.php/tmux) session such that I can disconnect from the session as the script runs.
+An easier solution which doesn't require extra hardware is to run it via Termux on Android.

 ### Requirements

 - Python 3.6 or later
 - the Python packages listed in `requirements.txt` to be installed
 - if you're using Raspbian or the newer Raspberry PI OS, `libxslt-dev` is required to be installed since it's a requirement of the `lxml` package that isn't installed by default for some reason.
-To install: `apt install libxslt-dev`
+To install: `apt install libxslt-dev`.
+- if you're using Termux on Android (or perhaps other devices), you need to install `libxslt` and `libxml2`
 - a Twilio account (a trial one comes with enough credit for basic usage) with a twilio phone number, your `auth token` and your `SID`
 - the need to buy a ticket to a sold out event on Resident Advisor which has the resale queue active